 GIVE me a penny, and I will tell you a story "worth gold"...
 Letters inspired by Pliny the Younger.

 A "work-in-progress".
-New letters will be added every couple of days (when not travelling :/).
+New letters will be added from time to time.

 I like old books.There is a smell and feel about them I miss with the digital alternative.
 Real books when I have time, digital when I have none.